chovancova/conversation-agent-t/FEATURES.md

 - **Conversation History** - All messages are automatically saved and can be resumed later
 - **Conversation Titles** - Each conversation displays a descriptive title based on the first message
 - **Delete Conversations** - Remove individual conversations or clear all conversations at once
+- **Drag-and-Drop Organization** - Reorder conversations by dragging them to your preferred position

 ### Split-Screen Mode
 View and interact with two conversations side by side: